-There are two ways pension schemes can collect the tax relief that savers benefit from when contributing to a pension; net pay and relief at source.
+There are two ways pension schemes can collect the tax relief that savers benefit from when contributing to a pension: net pay and relief at source.
+You can find out more about the difference between net pay and relief at source here.